 Maryland law requires that you stop; exchange drivers licenses, vehicle registration, and insurance information; and render aid.
 If possible, remove your vehicle from travel lanes.
 Typically, police will NOT investigate an accident if no one is injured and the vehicles can be driven from the scene.

-In addition to following all of Maryland’s traffic laws, please utilize MDOT SHA’s many resources to make each drive a little safer for yourself, your passengers and everyone you encounter on the roadway.
+In addition to following all of Maryland’s traffic laws, please utilize MDOT SHA’s many resources below to make each drive safer for yourself, your passengers and everyone you encounter on the roadway.

 Plan your trip — official Maryland Highway Maps and useful tourism information are free online and at rest areas.

 HERE for MDOT SHA’s interactive map with live traffic cameras.